 Marine foods are an excellent and convenient source of omega-3.
 However, certain fish are higher in mercury than others.
 It may therefore be toxic and raises the possibility of a high concentration of mercury in our food.

-Fish like shark swordfish, orange roughy, marlin, king mackerel, and others have high mercury levels.
-Before taking Omega supplements, always see your doctor as they may have special advice and cautions.
+Fish like shark, swordfish, orange roughly, marlin, king mackerel, and others have high mercury levels.
+Before taking omega supplements, always see your doctor as they may have special advice and cautions.

 Conclusion